HGuzman-Soto/fbook_scraper/data/README.md

 ## 1. Run unpack_json.py to unpack json object into proper data format (text, id)

 Note: you can either <br>
-        1. manually place the json file in the directory and run unpack_json.py
+        1. manually place the json file in the directory and run unpack_json.py <br>
         2. or run unpack_json.py with --j command to automatically retrieve the last downloaded json file from the scraper